OWASP/www-project-top-10-ci-cd-security-risks/tab_join.md

 We encourage the community - security experts, devops engineers, programmers, and anyone who's interested - to join and contribute.
-Contact the Project Leader(s) to get involved, we welcome any type of suggestions and comments.
+Contact the Project Leaders to get involved, we welcome any type of suggestions and comments.

-Possible ways to get contribute:

-  - We are actively looking for organizations and individuals that will provide vulnerability prevalence data.
-  - Translation efforts (later stages)
-  - Assisting in the development of related tools (e.g. DVSA)

 ## GitHub